alexpdp7/cmdainer/README.md

 # Requirements and installation

-A working `docker` command.
+A working `podman` or `docker` command.

-You can also use `podman-docker`.
-When using `podman-docker`, rootless operation must be configured, see https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md .
+When using `podman` on Linux, rootless operation must be configured, see https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md .
 In particular, if you installed Podman using a package manager, you probably just need to configure `/etc/subuid` and `/etc/subgid` as described in that document.
 Briefly, check the `/etc/subuid` and `/etc/subgid` files in your system.
 If they do not exist or they do not contain an entry for your user, then run: